octree-nn/ocnn-pytorch/README.md

 ## Updates

+- **2026.05.07**: Release `v2.3.2`,  this release focuses on stability,
+  performance, and usability improvements.
 - **2026.02.08**: Release `v2.3.1`, improving the interfaces of octree
   convolutions and simplifying the triton kernels.
 - **2026.02.02**: Release `v2.3.0`, incorporating Triton to accelerate